uri-library-data-services/iassist-preview/content/blog/idcc17-notes-international-digital-curation-conference-2017.md

 Daish](http://www.dcc.ac.uk/files/blog/DataDrivenMuseumsAliceDaishIDCC17.pdf)
 showed her work as a data scientist at the British Museum, with the goal of enabling data informed decision-making.
-This involved identifying data \"silos\" and \"wrangling\" data in to exportable formats, along with zealous use and promotion of R, but also thinking about the way data is communicated to management.
+This involved identifying data "silos" and "wrangling" data in to exportable formats, along with zealous use and promotion of R, but also thinking about the way data is communicated to management.
 [Chris Williams](http://www.dcc.ac.uk/files/blog/idcc17williams.pdf)